Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 • Use a common language and understandable

-• Promote transparency in order to understand the constraints and needs of other professions
+• Promote transparency to understand the constraints and needs of other business lines

-• Encourage active participation, the commitment and accountability of everyone
+• Encourage active participation, individual commitment and responsibility

-• Use appropriate communication tools: 3D modeling software, task management tools, instant messaging platforms, etc.
+• Use appropriate communication tools: 3D modelling software, task management tools, instant messaging platforms, etc.

 Autodesk modeling software website